-This vacuum has a couple of quality of life features.
+This vacuum has a couple of quality-of-life features.
 You can swap between three power modes through its companion app: the energy-efficient 'Eco' mode, the default 'Normal' mode, and the high-suction 'Max' mode.
 Physical buttons on top of the vacuum allow you to select only the 'Max' or 'Normal' modes.

 This vacuum delivers mediocre performance on high-pile carpet.
 Pet hair can get stuck in its brushroll, and it picks up little in the way of small, fine debris like baking soda.
 It may also take an extra pass to clean up larger sand-like material.

 The Shark ION Robot is reasonably maneuverable.
-It uses random pathing to plot cleaning routes, so it does occasionally miss some areas or go over the same spot more than once.
+It uses random pathing to plot cleaning routes, meaning it does occasionally miss some areas or go over the same spot more than once.
 Thankfully, it's small enough to easily clean under low-lying furniture like tables or couches, and it can climb onto high-pile rugs without too much difficulty, though it can get caught on rug tassels.
 If you want a vacuum that does a better job of maneuvering itself, consider the iRobot Roomba 614.

-The Shark ION Robot is a simple, budget-priced robot vacuum.
+The Shark ION Robot is a simple budget robot vacuum.
 It feels well-made, and its long battery life should allow it to clean large areas without needing to be recharged.
 It performs best on bare floors but can have some trouble with messes on low-pile carpet or with cleaning up pet hair.
-If you're considering an alternative, take a look at our list of recommendations of the best robot vacuums for hardwood floors, the best budget robot vacuum cleaners, and the best robot vacuums for carpet.
+Its range of automation features is more basic than those of pricier Shark robot vacuums like the Shark AI Robot.

 The Roborock E4 is a far more versatile robot vacuum than the Shark ION Robot 2020.
 The Roborock feels better-built, is easier to maintain, maneuvers around obstructions more easily, and has lower recurring costs, not to mention a broader suite of automation features and a larger dust bin.
 It also offers superior cleaning performance on all surface types.
 Conversely, the Shark is a little lighter and more compact.

 The Shark ION Robot 2020 is slightly superior to the ILIFE A4s Pro.
-The Shark feels better-made, has a much longer battery life, and is more effective on bare floors and on high-pile carpet, though it struggles more with pet hair than the ILIFE.
-The ILIFE is also slightly smaller and lighter and does a marginally better job of removing fine debris like baking soda from low-pile carpets.
+The Shark feels better-made, has a much longer battery life, and is more effective on bare floors and high-pile carpet, though it struggles more with pet hair than the ILIFE.
+The ILIFE is slightly smaller and lighter and does a marginally better job removing fine debris like baking soda from low-pile carpets.